ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 `dimensions`

-Sets the heat source dimensions.
-The third component is the initial projected depth.
+Sets the modified super-Gaussian scale dimensions.
+The third component is the minimum source depth.
+AdditiveFOAM calculates the transverse D4Sigma from the first two components and `k`; Kelly uses `D4Sigma/2` as its lateral scale.

 `m` and `k`